Integrating Enneagram Theory in Depth-Oriented Therapy

 - Highlights paths of growth and transformation

-- Supports individuation by working with—not against—the self’s natural blueprint
+- Supports individuation by working with (not against) the self’s natural blueprint

 Read my blog on the enneagram here to learn more about therapeutic work using the enneagram.